sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 Create a merge request & wait for a required code review before merging to `main`.
 Review comments are closed by the reviewer & not the branch owner.
 Rebase before merge so that your commits end up on top of the history.
+**Note** Storybook is published to URL `<review-environment>/komponenter/`

 ##### Tips